 I’ve said it many times before throughout other articles… Not all the stress in your life can be controlled.
 You simply cannot control what other people say or do that may cause you stress.

-When you’re experiencing extreme amounts of stress your body’s ability to produce FSH and LH are greatly reduced.
+When you’re experiencing extreme amounts of stress it affects your body’s ability to produce FSH and LH are greatly reduced.
 Both FSH and LH are crucial for the development of mature eggs.

 So how do you manage stress levels to increase your chances of a successful implantation?